 Dear John Montana,

 I am writing to you today to ask you how you have been and how the class is doing?
 Not much has changed since the last time we have talked.
 I have been keeping myself busy with work and turning wrenches on the side.
 I have been on the lookout for a diesel mechanic job so I can start turning wrenches full time.
 I have found one that looks promising over at Turner Motor Works as the head mechanic.
 I was wondering if you could write them a letter of recommendation for me.
 I think that it would be good if it came from my old shop instructor.
 Since I have left your class my knowledge has grown in the ag industry and also with over the road trucks, I will send you my current resumé to fill you in.
 But if you could send the letter to kayd@turnermotorworks.com I would deeply appreciate it.
-I hope that this letter finds you good health and that we can catch up on things over lunch one of these days.
+I hope that this letter finds you in good health and that we can catch up on things over lunch one of these days.